cdtrich/euissR/README.md

 ggplot2 theme.
 It can be downloaded from [google fonts](https://fonts.google.com/specimen/PT+Sans+Narrow).
-If you don’t want to use this font, set the `txt_family` value in `fonts.R` to another font name (one installed on your system), or simply delete the file and load the package locally.
+If you don’t want to use this font, set the `txt_family` value in `fonts.R` to another font name (one installed on your system), or delete the file and load the package locally.